 Bethany J. Montjoy Executive Board

-Bethany has aspirations of pursuing a career within the Broadcast Media field once she graduates from college.
+Bethany has aspirations of pursuing a career in the Broadcast Media field once she graduates from college.
 She adores working with people and has sought many opportunities to sharpen her communication skills.
 Bethany has stated, “I would like to inform our country on the important issues of our youth...”
 Bethany’s character and values are shaped by her experience as a military child.
 Her father and Uncle are outstanding examples to look up to, which includes furthering your education.
 Both have college degrees, from the Community College of the Air Force and Southern Wesleyan University respectively.
 She was selected to film a mock news report at the actual NBC Studios in New York City, has been a featured Extra in 3 major motion pictures and volunteered at 2 TV news stations summer internship programs.
 BETHANY PRESENTING THE NBC NEWS: https://youtu.be/cALxoIzUgLM

 Bethany’s distant relative (Brig Gen Albin Irzyk) served directly for General George S. Patton in WWII, and she had the opportunity to meet him during her father’s reenlistment ceremony.
 The experience reinforced her dedication to honoring those that came before us.
 A direct result of this is her overwhelming devotion and support to her Grandmother, which includes supporting community events related to the Susan G. Komen foundation.
 Bethany always states, "Growing up as a military child has given me the opportunity to experience the world from a different perspective…”